casper-ecosystem/PoV-viewer-react/README.md

 ## Future Work

-The PoV Viewer app could benefit from an on-chain smart contract containing an ever growing list of authorized Proof-of-Victory NFTs.
+The PoV Viewer app could benefit from an on-chain smart contract containing an ever growing list of authorized Proof-of-Victory NFT contract addresses.

 The authorization authority will be determined either by voting or perhaps even more democratically.